Thomas Wicksteed: Career

 similar to that which he had proposed for Berlin in 1841, and he then built a system at Leicester.
 With the aim of purifying the sewage of towns, and producing manure, he set up the Patent Solid Sewage Manure Company.
 At this point he resigned as Engineer to the East London Waterworks in 1851 and severed his connections with the other London companies.

-The Patent Solid Sewage Manure Company at Leicester was successful in purifying sewage, with a marked improvement to the River Soar but, though large quantities of manure were produced it could not compete with others on the market.
-In the end, the company failed and the corporation took over the sewage purifying.